himefei/LifAi2/memory-bank/progress.md

 - **UI Components:** Reviewed and updated for performance.
 - **Documentation:** Code comments and [`README.md`](README.md) are up-to-date.
 Memory bank update is the current task.
 - **Removed Modules:** The previously removed modules (AI Chat, Advanced Agent) remain deprecated, with their functionalities either superseded or integrated into the refactored system where appropriate.

+[2025-06-25 11:24:00] - Added user-specific configuration files to .gitignore: app_settings.json and prompts.json to prevent committing user preferences and custom prompts.